Department of Regional Administration

 Training professionals dedicated to clarifying and solving regional problems

-The Department of Regional Administration ideally aims to broaden interest in law, politics, economics, and local government, while training professionals active in various areas of benefit to the public.
-The department emphasizes practical and on-hands learning in Okinawa and trains leaders with broad outlooks and deep understanding.
+The Department of Regional Administration ideally aims to broaden interest in law, politics, economics, and local government while training professionals active in various areas of benefit to society.
+The department emphasizes practical and hands-on learning in Okinawa and trains leaders with broad outlooks and deep understanding.

 Department Characteristics

-The department helps students deepen their understanding of the needs of local citizens while staying focused on Okinawa’s public concerns, and encourages students to clarify their future visions of the local community and public administration.
+The department helps students deepen their understanding of the needs of local citizens while staying focused on Okinawa’s public concerns.
+It also encourages students to clarify their future visions of the local community and public administration.

-1. As part of the College of Law, students learn to think logically and make sound judgments on their own, so that they’ll be able to help create a just community.
+1. As part of the College of Law, students learn to think logically and make sound judgments independently so they can help create a just community.

-2. Students gain a deeper understanding of the local reality, Japan, and the world, by first directly confronting Okinawan issues, such as the US military bases, the regional economy, employment, welfare, and international marriage and divorce.
+2. Students gain a deeper understanding of the local situation, Japan, and the world by directly confronting Okinawan issues, such as the US military bases, the regional economy, employment, welfare, and international marriage and divorce.

-3. Students rediscover the value of human interaction and local involvement through first-hand experiences and practice, and thereby develop their own ideas about administrative policy.
+3. Through direct involvement and practical experience, students rediscover the value of interacting with others and of getting involved in the local community and will thereby develop their ideas about administrative policy.

 Admission Policy(Acceptance of New Students)

-The Department of Regional Administration seeks applicants who want to study in the fields of law, politics, and public administration in order to expand their views and outlooks, and become future leaders who can contribute to the development of the local community.
-In accepting applicants, the department will especially place emphasis on the following points:
+The Department of Regional Administration seeks applicants who want to study in the fields of law, politics, and public administration to expand their views and outlooks and become future leaders who can contribute to the development of the local community.
+The department especially seeks applicants with the following attributes:

-3. Whether the applicant has their own ideas when engaged in looking for solutions, can expand the discussion by exchanging opinions with others, and come up with specific results.
+3. An ability to come up with ideas when looking for solutions, to expand discussion by exchanging opinions with others, and to produce specific results.

-4. Whether the applicant has experience in appealing to people with various values, and can cooperate with others in order to achieve a goal.
+4. Experience in appealing to people with various values and the ability to cooperate with others to achieve a goal.

-5. Whether in Japanese and social studies subjects, the applicant acquired the reading, writing, and other basic high school skills that are prerequisite for improving one’s ability at discerning and finding solutions for contemporary social issues.
+5. Reading, writing, and other basic high school skills in Japanese and social studies subjects that are prerequisites for improving one’s ability to discern and find solutions for contemporary social issues.

 Curriculum Summary

-In their first-year seminar, students will develop a productive learning-stye in a small-group atmosphere by researching, reading, understanding, making presentations, and expressing themselves.
+In their freshman seminar, students develop a productive learning style in a small-group atmosphere by finding, reading, and understanding academic papers and materials and then making presentations.
 The seminar also helps student deepen their ties with the classmates they’ll be studying with over the next four years.
-In Administrative Affairs I and II, students don’t only acquire knowledge through book learning; they also get to hear from former and current government employees, and other experts with experience in politics and administrative affairs.
-From their second year, students will deepen their understanding of local government, public administration, policy process, and public works.
-Through the department’s unique curriculum, students will study law, administration, and politics in order to acquire the ability to discern and analyze hidden social problems, so that they can develop ideas and policies to improve the local community.
+In Administrative Affairs I and II, students acquire knowledge through book learning and hear from former and current government employees and other experts with experience in politics and administrative affairs.
+From their sophomore year, students deepen their understanding of local government, public administration, policy process, and public works.
+Through the department’s unique curriculum, students study law, administration, and politics to acquire the ability to discern and analyze hidden social problems so they can develop ideas and policies to improve the local community.

 Career Options